 Last, think about that person and praise them in your mind by saying to yourself, “they are doing the best they can today.
 This is all they have to give, and it is enough.”

 This process really works!
-Please start practicing it in all areas of your life and let me know how it’s working for you!
+Please start practicing it in all areas of your life and then let me know how it’s working for you!

 When you drop your expectations of others, you are going to be surprised and delighted at the level of happiness you start experiencing in your life!
 Your relationships, your level of connection, your level of self-love and acceptance is going to blow you away!
 We don’t need others to change to suit our needs or expectations.
-We just need to love ourselves more and accept others JUST AS THEY ARE!
+We just need to love ourselves more and also accept others JUST AS THEY ARE!

 LOVE IT!: I LOVE HOW SPECIAL AND POWERFUL I AM!